ironboundpotato/DAD-Governance-Kernel/README.md

 No silent fallbacks.
 Every transition is explicit.
 Purpose
-Modern AI systems frequently lack clear authority boundaries, deterministic safety checks, structural stability diagnostics, and pre-execution governance.
+Modern AI systems frequently lack clear authority boundaries.
+They lack deterministic safety checks.
+They lack structural stability diagnostics.
+They lack pre-execution governance.
-D.A.D. fills this gap by evaluating intent, policy compliance, and system stability before allowing downstream execution.
+D.A.D. fills this gap by evaluating intent.
+It checks policy compliance.
+It verifies system stability before allowing execution.
+This enables high reliability.
+It enables traceable decision paths.
+It enables predictable outcomes.
+It enables operational auditability.
-This enables high reliability, traceable decision paths, predictable outcomes, operational auditability, and modular extensibility.
+It enables modular extensibility.
 Core Architecture
 Delegation Registry
 Determines who can authorize what.
-Register authorities.
+Registers authorities.
-Grant specific delegations.
+Grants delegations.
-Validate incoming requests.
+Validates incoming requests.
 Constraint System
 Constraints are deterministic pass or fail rules.
-A constraint either allows or blocks an action.
+A constraint either allows an action or blocks it.
-No side effects.
+There are no side effects.
-No hidden routing logic.
+There is no hidden routing logic.
 Drift Engine
-Classifies system stability issues into four deterministic severity levels:
+Classifies system stability issues.
-L1 — Cosmetic
+L1 Cosmetic
-L2 — Ambiguity
+L2 Ambiguity
-L3 — Structural Instability
+L3 Structural Instability
-L4 — Critical Fault
+L4 Critical Fault
 The Drift Engine classifies only.
 It does not decide outcomes.
 Deterministic State Machine
+Combines delegation results.
+Combines constraint outcomes.
+Combines drift severity.
-Combines delegation results, constraint outcomes, and drift severity into one reproducible decision.
+Produces one reproducible decision.
 Illegal transitions generate explicit errors.
 Structured Logging
-Every evaluation emits a structured record including:
+Every evaluation emits a structured record.
 Input action
 Delegation outcome
-Constraint outcomes
+Constraint results
-Drift severity
+Drift classification
 Final routed state
 Decision result
+Designed for audits.
+Designed for debugging.
-Designed for audits, debugging, and reproducibility.
+Designed for reproducibility.
 Repository Structure
-DAD-Governance-Kernel
-README
+This repository contains the README.
-ARCHITECTURE
+It contains the ARCHITECTURE document.
-WHITEPAPER
-example_run
-src directory containing:
-delegation
-constraints
-drift_engine
-governance_kernel
-state_machine
-logger
-main
+It contains the WHITEPAPER.
+It contains the example run file.
+It contains the source directory with core modules.
 Status
 Version v1.0 Prototype
 License